 Is your teen looking for their first job?
-If so, they may wonder how to find one when they don’t have any skills.
-The good news is many jobs suit this age group, from babysitting to shop sales and event work.
+If so, they may wonder how to find one when they don’t have any skills or work experience.
+The good news is there are jobs out there for teenagers.
 Here are some first-job options and advice on how to get hired.

 When should your teen get their first job?